moraessaur/moraessaur/README.md

 A little bit of what I have been up to in recent years:

-* Currently I am a data scientist at [Melhor Envio](https://melhorenvio.com.br/).
-Here I work mainly with data driven metric enhancement, client segmentation and storytelling.
+* Currently I am a data scientist at Carrefour.
+There I work mainly with supply forecasting for promotional events in stores across the country.

-* Before that I spent a couple of years doing freelance work helping people clean their data, run their analyses, process the outcome and wrap all up for publications or reports.
-This gave me some valuable soft skills (dealing with clients is an adventure).

-* As a "dual class" biologist and data scientist, I worked for five years at Brazil's National Centre for Flora Conservation.
-I did A LOT of different work here, which is hard to summarise.
-Probably my most important experience here was using data analysis to aid data driven decision making regarding threatened plant species.
-My R programming skills served in a "jack-of-all-trades" manner though.
+* Before that I have worked at PicPay (a brazilian fintech) and Melhor Envio (a company that mediates logistics for small and medium e-commerce entrepreneurs).
+* In parallel I have been acting as an consultant to scientific projects, usually performing statistical analyses related to biological conservation projects.

 * I have a Bachelors and Masters degree from the Federal University of Rio de Janeiro (UFRJ), in genetics.
   * The subject of the former was to understand spetiation events of Sotalia dolphins using molecular phylogenetics and bayesian inference.
   * For the latter, I compiled data from different sources in order to understand the evolutionary relationships and distinctness of brazilian plant lineages.
   * In both cases I relied heavily on computer programming and statistics.

+**I am currently reshaping my github page and its projects.
+It has been hard to keep it all updated with how busy my life currently is.**